 Thomas Murphy v.
-Ireland, AG and DPP [2014] IESC, O'Donnell, J. March 11, 2014

-3.1.26 The Supreme Court held that the DPP should, if possible, give reasons to an accused, if requested, as to why it was decided to try the accused in the Special Criminal Court rather than by jury.
+Ireland, AG and DPP [2014] IESC, O'Donnell, J. March 11, 2014 should, if possible, give reasons to an accused, if requested, as to why it was decided to try the accused in the Special Criminal Court rather than by jury.
 The reasons need only be very general and there is no requirement to have an oral hearing, cross-examination of witnesses or to provide for submissions.